Burnout is a Systemic Workplace Issue: Four Things Employers Should Do

 Summary

 Burnout is preventable and solvable.
-But organizations and leaders need to act NOW, and from a systemic point of view.
-With good managerial education, healthier cultures, and better data, we can tackle this herculean task and set model examples for teams worldwide 💪
+But organisations and leaders need to act now, and from a systemic point of view.
+With good managerial education, healthier cultures, and better data, we can tackle this herculean task and set model examples for teams worldwide.

 Footnotes